syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/events.md

 ### Select

-The [select](../api/ribbon/ribbonColorPickerSettings/#select) event is triggered while selecting the color in picker / palette, when showButtons property is enabled.
+The [select](../api/ribbon/ribbonColorPickerSettings/#select) event is triggered while selecting the color in picker/palette, when showButtons property is enabled.

 ```typescript
 import { Ribbon, RibbonTabModel, RibbonItemType, RibbonColorPicker } from "@syncfusion/ej2-ribbon";